Brokeshire-Hathaway/telegram-bot/README.md

 `esbenp.prettier-vscode`.

 ## Feature flags

-For now, feature flags in the codebase are set using the environment variables of the code and all use the same boolean expression.
-Additionally, all of them have a default value and use the prefix `FF_` to denote feature flag.
+For now, feature flags in the codebase are set using the environment variables of the code and are activate by setting them to the string value "true".
+Additionally, all of them have a default value so they can be unset in the `.env` file and use the prefix `FF_` to denote feature flag.

 The current feature flags of the project are:

 - `FF_EMBER_WALLET`: Feature flag for using the custom made wallet using Biconomy SDK, if activated the `/balance` and `/address` command are enabled.